-Beginning August 6, students may sign up for up to 10 wait list credits.
+Students may sign up for up to 10 wait list credits.
 You should see a Wait List Appointment period on MyUCSC with you other enrollment appointments.
 Departments that do not have a wait list in MyUCSC may have an internal wait-list process.

-For more information, including instructions and participating departments and classes, please visit the Office of the Registrar's frequently asked questions at http://reg.ucsc.edu/faqs/index.htm.
-Be sure to check the FAQ web site prior to August 6 for updated wait-list information.
+For more information, including instructions and participating departments and classes, please visit the Office of the Registrar's frequently asked questions on wait lists.
+Be sure to check the FAQ web site for updated wait-list information.